Trending articles about going out in Porto

-Highlights, tips and info to live authentic going out experiences in Porto
+Highlights, tips & info to live authentic going out experiences in Porto

 What time do people go out and how is the nightlife in Porto?

 Porto is the second largest city in Portugal.
 The night scene here, in continuous evolution, is one of the youngest, most dynamic and modern in Europe.
 In recent years, it has experienced an exponential development, creating a perfect combination between the enthusiasm for art and design and the frenetic rhythms of vibrant and endless nights.
 The night in Porto can be long and lively, from late afternoon until dawn.
 You can start it by enjoying the sunset in one of the city's historical cafes, mainly concentrated in the downtown area.
 A journey into the past, in the glamorous luxury of the 1920s and 1930s.
 Portuguese people usually have dinner around 8 pm, but many restaurants are open until late, especially in the touristic areas.
 Almost all clubs in town open at midnight and tend to get crowded between 1 and 2 am.
 The closing time is usually around 6 am, while the bars of the crowded Baixa area generally close around 4 am.
 And if you're a night warrior, you can end the night walking by the river, from the Ribeira to the mouth, to enjoy the dawn on the beach.
 There are no particular legal restrictions on alcohol consumption in the streets of the city.
 However, if you want to go dancing, exaggerating could cost you a bounce at the door of some clubs.